-Dr. Sims is the director of the Chicago Institute for Voice Care at the UIC Medical Center in Chicago.
+Dr. Sims (pronouns: he/him) is the director of the Chicago Institute for Voice Care at the UIC Medical Center in Chicago.
 He is a board certified laryngologist who chose a career in professional voice care as an extension of his two passions, medicine and singing.
-A graduate of the Yale University School of Medicine, H. Steven Sims, MD completed a research fellowship at the National Institute on Deafness and Communication Disorders as well as a clinical fellowship at the Vanderbilt Voice Center.
+A graduate of the Yale University School of Medicine, H. Steven Sims, MD completed a clinical fellowship at the Vanderbilt Voice Center and is a current appointee of the National Institute on Deafness and Communication Disorders Advisory Council with the National Institutes of Health.
 He is also an accomplished musician who plays trombone, bassoon and piano.
 While an undergraduate at Yale University he was a member of choirs and he is an experienced vocalist as well.

 His personal experiences and education are employed to address the problems of singers, performing artists and other voice professionals.
 The Chicago Institute for Voice Care is dedicated to increasing the awareness and treatment of the unique issues faced by performing artists and providing comprehensive care.
 He has worked with opera soloists and cast members of "Wicked", "Hamilton", "Jersey Boys", "Book of Mormon" and numerous other shows as well as Chicago's Oscar winning Dreamgirl.